Jung Kyung-ho: Early career and breakthrough

-Jung passed the KBS audition, and was soon signed by leading talent agency SidusHQ.
+Jung passed the KBS actors' audition, and was soon signed by leading talent agency SidusHQ.
 Along with four other newcomers from the agency, he made his acting debut in 5 Stars, a mobile drama produced by SidusHQ and broadcast over SK Telecom.
 A few minor roles on KBS followed.

-Jung's first major break came in 2004 melodrama series I'm Sorry, I Love You, playing the supporting role of an actor who belatedly falls for his childhood friend (Im Soo-jung) and has an unusually close relationship with his mother.
-It was a critical and commercial hit, which led to his being cast in two films in 2005: he played the pop singer crush of a novice nun (Yoon Jin-seo) in the ensemble romantic comedy All for Love, and the more proactive assistant of a shy photographer (Kim Joo-hyuk) in When Romance Meets Destiny.
+Jung's first major break came in the 2004 melodrama series I'm Sorry, I Love You, playing the supporting role of an actor who belatedly falls for his childhood friend (Im Soo-jung) and who has an unusually close relationship with his mother.
+The series was a critical and commercial hit.
+Following the conclusion of this series, Jung was cast in two films in 2005: All for Love, and When Romance Meets Destiny.

-After playing his first leading role in the little-seen Gangster High (2006), Jung returned to television in the well-received action drama Time Between Dog and Wolf (2007), in which he and Lee Joon-gi played NIS agents.
-Back on the big screen, his turn as a policeman who unknowingly becomes interested in an autistic young woman (Kang Hye-jung) in Herb netted him a Best New Actor award at the Chunsa Film Art Awards.
-Jung then played a 1980s-era college student tutoring a high school girl (Cha Soo-yeon) in surreal romance For Eternal Hearts, the opening film of the 2007 Puchon International Fantastic Film Festival.
+After playing his first leading film role in Gangster High (2006), Jung returned to television in the well-received action drama Time Between Dog and Wolf (2007), in which he and Lee Joon-gi played NIS agents.
+His portrayal of a policeman who unknowingly becomes interested in an autistic young woman (Kang Hye-jung) in the film Herb netted him a Best New Actor award at the Chunsa Film Art Awards.
+Jung then played a 1980s-era college student tutoring a high school girl (Cha Soo-yeon) in surreal romance For Eternal Hearts, which was the opening film for the 2007 Puchon International Fantastic Film Festival.

 Director Lee Joon-ik then cast Jung in Sunny (2008) as a double bassist in a "consolatory band" who helps the heroine (Soo Ae) find her husband during the Vietnam War.
 The year after, he played a fugitive who faces off against a small town detective (Kim Yoon-seok) in Running Turtle (2009).

-For his first role in a historical drama, Jung played a Goguryeo prince torn between love and duty in Ja Myung Go (2009), based on the folktale Prince Hodong and the Princess of Nakrang (Princess Jamyung was played by Jung Ryeo-won).
-After Ja Myung Gos lackluster ratings, Jung bounced back with popular family drama Smile, You, in which he and Lee Min-jung stars as a couple from different backgrounds.
+For his first role in a historical drama, Jung played a Goguryeo prince torn between love and duty in Ja Myung Go (2009), based on the folktale Prince Hodong and the Princess of Nakrang.
+Although Ja Myung Go received lackluster ratings, Jung bounced back with a leading role in the popular family drama Smile, You, starring alongside Lee Min-jung.
 Of playing an endearing "beta male," Jung said, "I am glad to be able to play a fun character and work on a fun script."

-After that, Jung chose the low-key The Great Gye Choon-bin (2010), a one-act Drama Special episode where he played an art therapist who meets a quirky kindergarten teacher who helps him get over his fear of the dark.
+Later in 2010, Jung appeared in a one-act Drama Special episode, The Great Gye Choon-bin, playing an art therapist who overcomes his fear of the dark through his relationship with a kindergarten teacher.